-Despite this, many of those same consumer internet holdings-leaders in streaming, gaming, food delivery, and social media-delivered strong third quarter results, with accelerating user growth, engagement, and gross merchandise value.
+and largely stemmed from positioning within the Magnificent Seven, as well as cautious forward guidance from internet businesses that faced heightened scrutiny over increased capital spending.
+Despite this, many of those same consumer internet holdings-leaders in streaming, gaming, food delivery, and social media-delivered strong third-quarter results, with accelerating user growth, engagement, and gross merchandise value.
 Announcements of higher investment spending weighed on share prices but, in our view, reflect strategic reinvestment from a position of strength to support future earnings growth.

 Positioning in the Magnificent Seven, the primary headwind in the third quarter, continued to detract from relative performance in the fourth, though to a lesser degree.
 Performance dispersion within this group remained elevated, driven by rapid advances from key AI model developers and persistent market skepticism about the returns required to sustain infrastructure spending.
-This contributed to ongoing mean reversion among mega-caps, a defining feature of the AI era that has produced sharp near-term volatility, but a generally positive medium-term trend.

-Underperformance within the Magnificent Seven was primarily due to relative strength in Alphabet and Apple.
-Alphabet shares rose on accelerating paid clicks supported by AI functionality, further boosted by strong performance from its Gemini 3 model, which runs on its vertically integrated TPU-based architecture.
+This contributed to ongoing mean reversion among mega caps-a defining feature of the AI era that has produced sharp near-term volatility, but a generally positive medium-term trend.
+Underperformance within the Magnificent Seven was primarily due to relative strength in Alphabet Inc. and Apple Inc. Alphabet shares rose on accelerating paid clicks supported by AI functionality, further boosted by strong performance from its Gemini 3 model, which runs on its vertically integrated TPU-based architecture.
 Apple, despite slower AI progress, benefited from evidence of a potential iPhone upgrade cycle and a more measured approach to AI investment, appealing to investors during periods where investors are more cautious about the return potential of AI spending.
 The Fund's underweight to both companies detracted from relative results.

-These dynamics reflect a broader bifurcation within the market and the Fund in 2025.
+These dynamics reflect a broader bifurcation within the market and the portfolio in 2025.
 Absolute performance was concentrated in consumer internet and AI infrastructure.
 In contrast, application software holdings lagged, pressured by concerns that AI may compress long-term value.
-Diversifying exposures in health care and financials also underperformed, underscoring the market's preference for businesses with clearer AI-driven growth and, in some cases, business-specific challenges.
+Diversifying exposures in Health Care and Financials also underperformed, underscoring the market's preference for businesses with clearer AI-driven growth and, in some cases, business-specific challenges.

-The top individual absolute contributors to the Fund's results included Alphabet Inc. (Communication Services sector), Carvana Co.
-(Consumer Discretionary sector), and Taiwan Semiconductor Manufacturing Co.
-(Information Technology sector).
+The top individual absolute contributors to the Fund's results included Alphabet (Communication Services sector), Shopify Inc. (IT sector), and Carvana Co.
+(Consumer Discretionary sector).